manuscriptmastr/web-components-workshop/README.md

-# 1.3: A Tree Builds a Web Component (The Class Edition)
+# 1.4: A Tree Builds a Web Component (Application: Drag and Drop List)

 ## :point_down: Start Here